AmyBeisel/AmyBeisel/README.md

 ### Hi there  👋

-Here are some ideas to get you started:
+Hello, I'm Amy!
+I am a student at Lambda learning all thing Data Science.
+I want to combine the skills that I have obtained throughout my life - hard work, empathy, commitment, and spirit - with my newly-honed expertise in Data Analysis, Machine Learning, and Computer Science.

 - 🔭 I’m currently working on ...
 Group project building a Road trip app.
 - 🌱 I’m currently learning ...FASTAPI